todmount/wicca/README.md

 - [ ] Write a detailed documentation
 - [ ] Extend to other wavelets (Daubechies, Coiflet, etc.)
 - [ ] Optimize for large-scale datasets
+--->

 <!-- Results -->
 <details>
    <summary><h2>Results & Insights</h2></summary>

-   - Haar wavelet compression yields icons that preserve structural features, enabling effective classification
+   - Haar wavelet compression yields icons that preserve structural features, enabling effective classification.
-   - While image size is significantly reduced, essential visual information remains intact
+   - While image size is significantly reduced, essential visual information remains intact.
-   - Compression reduces computational cost but may slightly impact accuracy, depending on the classifier
+   - Compression reduces computational cost but may slightly impact accuracy, depending on the classifier.
-   - Classification accuracy shows model-dependent sensitivity to compression; architectures such as ResNet and NASNet maintain robustness
+   - Classification accuracy shows model-dependent sensitivity to compression; architectures such as ResNet and NASNet maintain robustness.

 </details>

 ## Contributing
 Contributions are welcome!
-Feel free to open an issue or submit a pull request
+Feel free to open an issue or submit a pull request.

 ## Contact
-You could find relevant contact info on my [GitHub profile](https://github.com/Todmount)
+You could find relevant contact info on my [GitHub profile](https://github.com/Todmount).